-Certain information about district students is considered directory information and will be released to anyone, including military recruiters and/or post-secondary institutions, who follows procedures for requesting it, unless the guardian objects to the release of any or all directory information about the child.
-The opportunity to exercise such an objection was provided on the form signed by the guardian to acknowledge receipt of this handbook.
-Directory information includes: a student's name, address, telephone number, electronic mail address, date of birth, participation in officially recognized activities and sports, weight and height of members of athletic teams, photographs, of attendance, level. dates grade and honors and awards received in school.
+Certain information about district students is considered directory information and will be released to anyone, including military recruiters and/or post-secondary institutions, who follows procedures for requesting it, unless the parent objects to the release of any or all directory information about the child.
+The opportunity to exercise such an objection was provided on the form signed by the parent to acknowledge receipt of this handbook.
+Directory information includes: a student's name, address, telephone number, electronic mail address, date of birth, participation in officially recognized activities and sports, weight and height of members of athletic teams, photographs, dates of attendance, grade level, and honors and awards received in school.